derekparker/ultimate-go-debugging/README.md

 ### Day 1

-* Basics of using Debugging
+* Basics of using a debugger
 * Intro into CLI usage
 * Getting familiar with debugging mindset
 * How debuggers work